Magenta RealTime

 Magenta RT is the latest in a series of models and applications developed as part of the Magenta Project.
 It is the open-weights cousin of Lyria RealTime, the real-time generative music model powering Music FX DJ and the real-time music API in Google AI Studio, developed by Google DeepMind.
 Real-time music generation models open up unique opportunities for live music exploration and performance, and we’re excited to see what new tools, experiences, and art you create with them.

 As an open-weights model, Magenta RT is targeted towards eventually running locally on consumer hardware (currently runs on free-tier Colab TPUs).
 It is an 800 million parameter autoregressive transformer model trained on ~190k hours of stock music from multiple sources, mostly instrumental.
 The model code is available on Github and the weights are available on Google Cloud Storage and Hugging Face under permissive licenses with some additional bespoke terms.
 To see how to run inference with the model and try it yourself, check out our Colab Demo.
-Options for local inference and personal fine-tuning will be following soon.
+You may also customize MagentaRT on your own audio or explore live audio input Options for local, on device inference are coming soon.

 How it Works